-Community Trigger system and meets the criteria, you will need to
+Community Trigger system and meets the criteria, you need to

-You will receive an automatic response, when you submit your
+receive an automatic response, when you submit your form.

-Your form will then be assessed within one working day and you
+Your form will then be assessed within three working days and

 officer from an appropriate lead agency (in discussion with you)